SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 | GitHub Actions | CI/CD                                      |
 | UI platform    | SolidJS + TanStack + Kobalte + vanilla CSS |

-#### Of Interest
+#### AI

-- Offline-Capable PWA
-- Append-only logs
-- Zero-cost infrastructure
-- TypeScript domain ontology

 Employed generative and agentic AI in all aspects of the platform.
-For a solution of this complexity and scale, in my experience, would have necessitated a team of at least 3 additional developers and a budget of more than $300K.
+For a solution of this complexity and scale, in my experience, would have necessitated a team of at least 3 additional developers and a budget of more than $300K taking 6 months or more.
+I completed the entire project by myself in 3 months.
+Engineering discipline of documentation and knowledge management was fully and properly adhered to.
+Best practices of unit, integration testing and code reviews were not sacrificed.

 ### 4.2 Seasons Computing (2014-2018, 2024-2025)